poesía de gotán:

 Orquesta Osvaldo Pugliese, singer Roberto Chanel

-Note: In the two most popular versions of this tango, an entire line is different.
-Fiorentino sings “has the tango in its pocket” and Chanel “smells like old cigarettes” which rhyme in the original Spanish.
-I’ve uploaded both versions for you to listen to here.
+In the two most popular versions of this tango, an entire line is different.
+Fiorentino sings “has the tango in its pocket” and Chanel sing “smells like old cigarettes” which rhyme in the original Spanish.

 You can also read Rick McGarrey’s translation, with comments and annotations.